Eigenvalues of non-hermitian random matrices and Brown measure of non-normal operators: hermitian reduction and linearization method: Final remarks: Discontinuity of Brown spectral measure

-There has been a lot of research in this context in the last ten years; in particular, controlling the discontinuity of the Brown measure and thus showing that the asymptotic eigenvalue distribution of the random matrices is indeed given by the Brown measure of the limit operator was achieved in quite generality in the circular law for Wigner matrices and then, more generally, also for $R$-diagonal operators and bi-unitarily random matrices in \cite{GZ}.
-At the moment it is not clear whether the ideas from those investigation apply also to situation like polynomials in Gaussian (or even Wigner matrices).
+There has been a lot of research in this context in the last ten years; in particular, controlling the discontinuity of the Brown measure and thus showing that the asymptotic eigenvalue distribution of the random matrices is indeed given by the Brown measure of the limit operator was achieved in considerable generality in the circular law for Wigner matrices and then, more generally, also for $R$-diagonal operators and bi-unitarily random matrices in \cite{GZ}.
+At the moment it is not clear whether the ideas from those investigations apply also to situations like polynomials in Gaussian (or even Wigner matrices).
 However, we believe the following conjecture to be true.
 We will address this question in forthcoming investigations.

-\begin{conjecture} Let $p$ be a (not necessarily selfadjoint) polynomial in $m$ non-commuting variables.
-Consider $m$ independent selfadjoint Gaussian (or, more general, Wigner) random matrices $X_N^{(1)},\dots, X_N^{(m)}$.
+\begin{conjecture} Let $p$ be a (not necessarily self-adjoint) polynomial in $m$ non-commuting variables.
+Consider $m$ independent self-adjoint Gaussian (or, more general, Wigner) random matrices $X_N^{(1)},\dots, X_N^{(m)}$.
 One knows that they converge in $\star$-moments to a free semicircular family $s_1,\dots,s_m$.
 Consider now the polynomial $p$ evaluated in the random matrices and in the semicircular family, respectively; i.e.,

 The convergence in $\star$-moments of $X_N^{(1)},\dots, X_N^{(m)}$ to $s_1,\dots,s_m$ implies then that also the (in general, non-normal) $A_N$ converge in $\star$-moments to the operator $x$.
 We conjecture that also the eigenvalue distributions $\mu_{A_N}$ of the random matrices $A_N$ converge to the Brown measure $\mu_x$ of the limit operator $x$. \end{conjecture}